Francisco Martin Duran: Trial

 The most important charges in Duran's two-week trial were attempted murder of the president and four counts of assaulting a federal officer (gained while resisting the Secret Service agents).
 As Duran had previously been convicted of a felony (the Army vehicle ramming incident in 1990), he was not meant to own a firearm and was thus also charged with illegal possession of a firearm by a convicted felon.
 The other charges were use of an assault weapon during a crime of violence, destruction of U.S. property, and interstate transportation of a firearm with intent to commit a felony.

 Duran pleaded not guilty and mounted an insanity defense, claiming that he was trying to save the world by destroying an alien "mist" connected by an umbilical cord to an alien in the Colorado mountains.
 Prosecutors argued he was faking insanity and called more than 60 witnesses to testify that Duran hated government in general and Clinton in particular.
 The jury deliberated for under five hours to reject the insanity defense and arrive at the guilty verdict.
 He was sentenced to 40 years in prison by U.S. District Court Judge Charles Robert Richey.

 As of 2025, Duran is serving his sentence at the high-security United States Penitentiary, Lee.
-The Federal Bureau of Prisons projects his release date to be 2029.
+At that time, the Federal Bureau of Prisons projected his release date to be 2029.